Step 3. Specify Point in Time

 Use the slider control to choose the point in time you need.

-- Select Quick recovery if you want Veeam Plug-In to apply differential or log backup to the existing database.
+- Select Quick recovery if you want Veeam Plug-In to apply differential and log backup to the existing database.
 Otherwise, Veeam Plug-In will restore an entire database and then applies differential or log backup to the restored database.
-The Quick recovery option may be helpful, for example, if you plan to restore to an original location and want to minimize the database downtime.

 - Quick recovery is available if the target database recovery state is NORECOVERY or STANDBY.